Purāna and Nava Kamma – Sequence of Kamma Generation

 Download/Print:Purāna and Nava Kamma -3

 13. A mind MUST first fall on one of the three dhātus (upon receiving an ārammaṇa.)
-Those in rupa or arupa loka do not receive “sensual sensory inputs,” so their minds fall on either the “rupa dhātu” or the “arupa dhātu.”
+Those in rupa or arupa loka cannot receive “sensual sensory inputs” (because they don’t have dense bodies), so their minds fall on either the “rupa dhātu” or the “arupa dhātu.”

 • An Anāgāmi in rupa loka will also get the “distorted saññā” of “rupāvacara jhānic sukha” but can see the “anicca nature” of that saññā and can stop attaching to it.